 Unfortunately, the grief is back.
 We recently lost The Dad.
 Like many deaths, it was a long time coming but too sudden, too soon.
 The Dad loved to tell stories about the sports scene he grew up in.
 He loved reminiscing about the neighborhood baseball games in which he played while living on Pen Mar.
 He was devoted to the 1959 Bluefield Beavers Football State Champs until the very end.
 He put West Virginia Mountaineers stickers on anything that wouldn’t move.

-Even though we don’t have The Dad anymore doesn’t mean his story are done being told, or our stories here are over.
+Even though we don’t have The Dad anymore doesn’t mean his stories are done being told, or our stories here are over.
 Even though the newsprint has long been recycled, the memories are old and dusty, and those we have loved may have gone on, we still have their stories to tell.

 And Dad, I’ll miss you.